She-She-She Camps: Critics

-Indigenous pride
+Culture

-Over 90 camps were created across the U.S. by 1936, and over 8,500 women cycled through before they were closed.
-Each reflected the different cultures indigenous to their locations and depended heavily upon what was available in terms of local resources and talent.
+More than 90 camps were created across the United States by 1936, and more than 8,500 women cycled through before they were closed.
+Each reflected the different cultures of their locations and depended heavily upon what was available in terms of local resources and talent.
 There are audio histories of communities cleaning old facilities and donating beds, clothes, food and other staples for the women.
-Many North Dakota Indian women left the reservation for the very first time to attend camp programs.
+Many North Dakota Indigenous women left the reservation for the very first time to attend camp programs.
 Oberlin College welcomed stenographers and clerical workers at its Summer School for Office Workers.
 Barnard College in New York City hosted classes for unemployed unionized women.
-Black sharecropper women in the south studied at an agricultural college in Arkansas.
+Black sharecropper women in the South studied at an agricultural college in Arkansas.
 The YWCA in Philadelphia provided a space for 40 women to study and live.
 Unemployed professional women in New Jersey attended a specially created program.
 In Michigan, rented houses provided unemployed women instruction in housekeeping skills.
 In the Ozarks, women attended literacy classes.